spasdk/boilerplate/app/img/readme.md

 Application image files
 =======================

-The directory contains static user image files.
-They are not generated or preprocessed in any way.
+The directory contains static user image files which are not generated or preprocessed in any way.